munamoha/Photo-Memory-1012-/README.md

 - The system must randomly designate a location in the grid for each individual card
 - The user must be able to input their name for the leaderboard
 - Based on the user’s miss count, they must be accurately sorted on the leaderboard
+- There will be seperate leaderboards for each difficulty
 - The system shall have an area displaying weather information accurate to the user’s current geographical location.